bab-lab/bab-lab.github.io/content/authors/kelsey-mcguire/_index.md

 user_groups:
   - Current Students
 ---
-I am pursuing a Masters of Science within the lab, where my thesis aims to understand how aquatic, mainly submerged and emergent, vegetation alters Methane dynamics in Kaska (Northern British Columbia) lakes.
+I am pursuing a Masters of Science within the lab, where my thesis aims to understand how aquatic, mainly submerged and emergent, vegetation alters Methane dynamics along the shoreline of a Kaska (Northern British Columbia) lake.
 Before entering the lab, I earned a BSc in Geographical Sciences from the University of British Columbia.
 Outside of school, you can often find me listening to some music, curled up with a book, and staying out of the pesky Vancouver rain.